nazarioricardo/nazarioricardo/README.md

 It also happens to be the README for my personal website's repository.

-You can find it at [https://nazarioricardo.vercel.app](https://nazarioricardo.vercel.app) for now.
+You can find it at [https://nazarioricardo.com](https://nazarioricardo.com).

 If you wanna run my site locally (for some reason) skip a bit further down.
 Otherwise, read a bit about me.